Updated: Jun 23

-Now, considering the very busy nature of agency in carrying a big administration, we have known and experienced, that in some or many cases, participants have to wait longer if they miss on providing required evidence in the first instance and having to reschedule a meeting means more wait time.
-Also, owing to the size of the agency and different departments involved, it is hard to get the answers straightway from helpline regarding your plan, as the staff at the helpdesk will further refer you to back office planning team who are extremely busy people.
-These issues are frustrating and undoubtedly putting a person with a disability in a state of confusion, particularly when the person with a disability have a desperate need or having less support from family or friends.
+With NDIS, it is hard to get the answers straightway from the helpline regarding your plan-related decisions or review, as the staff at the helpdesk will have to further refer you to the back-office planning team.
+Such delays and not getting the answers quickly can be frustrating and undoubtedly put a person with a disability in a state of confusion, particularly when the person with a disability has a desperate need or has less support from family or friends.

-To solve confusions NDIA did create a simple checklist on its webpage that states criteria for a person to qualify and be eligible for the scheme, which is as below -
+To solve this issue and delay, NDIA acted by creating a checklist on its webpage that states the criteria for a person to qualify and be eligible for the scheme, which is as below -

 1. You must be aged between 7 and 65,

-2. Living in Australia and have permanent residency
+2. Living in Australia and having a permanent residency

-3. Being supported by another person or use a special equipment because of a permanent and significant disability.
+3. Being supported by another person or using special equipment because of a permanent and significant disability.

-NDIA have also published further information on what to expect from the planning meeting and how and what to prepare to take to the meeting for eligibility and to get a plan set subsequently.
+NDIA has also published further guidance on the planning meeting process to help prepare evidence so that it can be taken to the meeting for proving the eligibility and to get a plan set subsequently.

-From all above said, the plan building process can take a little longer and the time may vary case by case.
-Hence, we would recommend our readers to prepare properly prior going to their NDIS planning meetings so that essential evidence gets tabled on the meeting day and the plan process does not take longer.
-A good evidence is –
+let's agree that the plan-building process can take a little longer and the time may vary case by case.
+Hence, we would recommend our readers to prepare properly prior to going to their NDIS planning meetings so that essential evidence gets tabled on the meeting day and the plan process does not take long.
+Good evidence is –

-Official document that confirms your disability and its impact in your life
+An official document that confirms your disability and its impact on your life

 Describes previous and future treatment options.

 Planning is a wonderful process and it is there for a reason hence one should not be intimidated about it.
-You can always contact us if you require any assistance for your plan meeting or review.
-Our NDIS experts provide no cost assistance to support you understand NDIS scheme, assist preparation for your NDIS planning meeting so that you get a better life with NDIS
+You can always contact us if you require any assistance with your plan meeting or review.
+Our NDIS experts provide no-cost assistance to support you understand the NDIS scheme and assist in preparation for your NDIS planning meeting so that you get a better life with NDIS.